 The Company routinely assesses the recoverability of all material receivables to determine their collectability.
 The Company accrues a reserve on a receivable when, based on management's judgment, it is probable that a receivable will not be collected and the amount of such reserve may be reasonably estimated.
-When collectability is in doubt, the Company records an allowance against the accounts receivable and a corresponding income charge for bad debts, which appears in the "Bad debt (recovery) expense and other" line item of the condensed consolidated statements of operations.
+When collectability is in doubt, the Company records an allowance against the accounts receivable and a corresponding income charge for bad debts, which appears in the "Bad debt expense and other" line item of the condensed consolidated statements of operations.

-As of June 30, 2020, the outstanding VAT receivable balance, excluding the allowance for bad debt, was approximately \$11.3 million (\$3.8 million, net to VAALCO).
-As of June 30, 2020, the exchange rate was XAF 583.1 = \$1.00.
+As of September 30, 2020, the outstanding VAT receivable balance, excluding the allowance for bad debt, was approximately \$12.2 million (\$4.1 million, net to VAALCO).
+As of September 30, 2020, the exchange rate was XAF 560.3 = \$1.00.
 As of December 31, 2019, the exchange rate was XAF 585.7 = \$1.00.

-For the three and six months ended June 30, 2020, the Company recorded a net expense of \$0.1 million and \$0.9 million, respectively, related to the allowance for bad debt for VAT for which the government of Gabon has not reimbursed us.
-For the three and six months ended June 30, 2019, the Company recorded a net recovery (expense) of \$(3) thousand and \$29 thousand, respectively, related to the allowance for bad debt for VAT for which the government of Gabon has not reimbursed us.
 The receivable amount, net of allowances, is reported as a non-current asset in the "Value added tax and other receivables" line item in the condensed consolidated balance sheets.
 Because both the VAT receivable and the related allowances are denominated in XAF, the exchange rate revaluation of these balances into U.S. dollars at the end of each reporting period also has an impact on the Company's results of operations.
 Such foreign currency gains (losses) are reported separately in the "Other, net" line item of the condensed consolidated statements of operations.